win-acme/win-acme/README.md

-# letsencrypt-win-simple
+# win-acme
-A Simple ACME Client for Windows
+A Simple ACME Client for Windows for use with Let's Encrypt.

 # Overview
 This is a ACME windows CLI client built in native .net and aims to be as simple as possible to use.
 It's built on top of the [ACMESharp project](https://github.com/ebekker/ACMESharp).

+This project was formerly known as letsencrypt-win-simple

 # Running
 Download the [latest release](https://github.com/Lone-Coder/letsencrypt-win-simple/releases), unpack and run `letsencrypt.exe`, and follow the messages in the input prompt.
 There are some useful [command line arguments](https://github.com/Lone-Coder/letsencrypt-win-simple/wiki/Command-Line-Arguments) which can help with advanced or unattended usage scenarios.